dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 # THH of $\FF_p\dash$algebras

-With the following theorem, we'll be able to
+With the following theorem, although the objects we're dealing with are unfamiliar Theorem (Bokstedt):
-Theorem (Bokstedt):